shubham9319/ansible-project/lamp_ubuntu/roles/apache/README.md

 # Apache on Ubuntu

 This playbook will install the Apache 2 web server on an Ubuntu machine.
-Varaible changes will be done in `vars/main.yml` variable file.
+Variable changes will be done in `vars/main.yml` variable file.

 ## Settings